GeorgeSJ1869/ip/docs/README.md

-# Duke User Guide
+# Geo User Guide

-// Update the title above to match the actual product name

 // Product screenshot goes here

-// Product intro goes here
+//
+Geo is a chatbot that helps the user with managing tasks.

 ## Adding deadlines